 - Curriculum overviews for each year group are available on the curriculum section of this website.
 We also have a comprehensive curriculum policy.

 - Each year we hold a Welcome Evening in the Autumn term.
-We hold a Curriculum Showcase in the Spring and Summer term.

 - Each week classes take it in turns to lead a class assembly.
 Parents, carers and other family members are invited to share in children's learning.
 Afterwards we offer tea and coffee.